ganesh-deshmukh/connect-geeks/README.md

 12.Add bodyparser to accept data from front-end.
 13.Add avator from npm-gravator.
 14.store password in encrypted form using "genSalt()" for round of salts value=10;

 15.then create hash using that salt.

-16.
+16.If 'unhandled error: listen EADDR_IN_USE:::5000' occurs then run 'killall node'